Natural resources board green lights effort to limit PFAS in Wisconsin groundwater

 WMC last year sued to block the DNR from requiring polluters to clean up PFAS contamination, and a Waukesha County Judge ruled the agency must first adopt groundwater standards to enforce.
 That ruling is currently under appeal.

-“It’s the classic catch 22,” Oitzinger said.
-“A cleanup order can’t be issued if there’s no rule.
-But there’s always enough lobbyists to prevent one from being adopted.”
+"The classic catch 22," Oitzinger said.
+"A cleanup order for a spill can’t be issued because there is no rule, and there can never be a rule as long as there are enough lobbyists and lawyers to stop one from being adopted."

 Conservative board members questioned how the standard will actually help solve the problem.